MoAlthaf/physiotherapy-ai/README.md

 ## 4. Agentic Workflow Design

-Kinetra's AI Coach is an agentic system that continuously monitors context, decides when and what to say, routes between input modes, and enforces its own safety constraints — without requiring the user to explicitly request feedback.
+Cuefit's AI Coach is an agentic system that continuously monitors context, decides when and what to say, routes between input modes, and enforces its own safety constraints — without requiring the user to explicitly request feedback.

 ### 4.1 The Coach Agent